 Over the years, our sports wheelchairs have been donated to many different individuals and clubs, from those just starting out through to elite athletes, including tennis players Jordanne Whiley and Alfie Hewitt and wheelchair racer Mickey Bushell.

 Find out how our specially adapted wheelchairs have helped students play sport.

 Applying for a sports wheelchair

 Lord’s Taverners sports wheelchairs are donated to young people with a disability who require a multi-sports starter chair or a grant towards a bespoke chair.
 Clubs can also apply for up to five multi-sports starter chairs to enable even more youngsters to try new sports.
-Applicants are required to make a self-help contribution; full details are shown on the application form.

 For further information please contact: email@example.com